TriumphLLC/Blend4Web/README.rst

 Select either **Blend4Web (.html)** or **Blend4Web (.json)** option from the **File > Export** menu.

 Exported HTML files are self-contained and can be opened with a generic browser right away.
 On the other hand, exported JSON (together with BIN) files should be opened with the stock Web Player or loaded into your own 3D web app.
-See the `tutorial <https://www.blend4web.com/en/article/59/>`_.
+See this `tutorial <https://www.blend4web.com/en/article/59/>`_ for more info.

 --------------
 SDK Index Page